yannbertrand/apple-watch-workouts-year-review/readme.md

 ### How do I update my data?

-You'll have to export the zip file and run `yarn start export.zip` again.
+You'll have to export the zip file and run `npm start export.zip` again.

-### I got an error while running `yarn start export.zip`, what should I do?
+### I got an error while running `npm start export.zip`, what should I do?

 If you have this kind of error: